-Supported Internships
+Why are Supported Internships Important?

-Supported internships are a great opportunity to improve the life chances of young people with SEND by supporting them into sustained, paid employment.
-Achieving paid employment not only brings young people financial independence, but it can be key to:
+Supported Internships are a great opportunity to improve the life chances of young people with SEND, by supporting them into paid sustained employment.

-• Building confidence and self-esteem
+- Building confidence and self-esteem increasing health and well-being

-• Gaining friendships and a social life
+- Gaining friendships and social experiences

 What is a Supported Internship?

-A supported internships is a study programme aimed at young people, aged between 16 to 24, who have an Education, Health and Care Plan (EHCP) and would like to move into employment but may need extra support to do so.
+A supported internship is a study programme aimed at young people, aged between 16 to 24, who have an Education, Health and Care Plan (EHCP) and would like to move into employment but may need extra support to do so.

 The overwhelming majority of young people with SEND are capable of sustainable employment.
 Supported Internships are aimed to equip learners with the skills and experience to achieve employment after college.